 Renewable energy is power generated from sources that are adequately replenished.
-It includes solar, wind, hydroelectric, tides, biomass, and geothermal heat.
+It includes solar, wind energy, hydroelectric, tides, biomass, and geothermal heat.
 Some sources also consider hydrogen and fuel cells as a form of renewable energy.

 Difference Between Renewable and Alternative Energy

 Renewable energy should not be confused with alternative energy.
 The difference is that alternative energy specifically avoids fossil fuels such as oil, natural gas, and coal.
 It doesn’t harm the environment or add greenhouse gases that add to global warming.
 For example, wood burning is not alternative energy because it leads to deforestation and adds greenhouse gases.
 But it is a source of biomass renewable energy in that new trees can be grown.

 Hydroelectric power is both renewable and alternative.
 But many in the environment movement frown on reliance on this source.
 It can disturb salmon runs, endangering not only the salmon but also the orcas and bears that feed on them.
 It also uses massive quantities of cement which emits greenhouse gases in its production.

 Nuclear power is not considered a renewable source because there is only enough uranium to last 1,000 years.
 But breeder reactors could extend that source.
 Nuclear is also not considered a viable alternative energy source because its waste is radioactive.
 Power plant construction also uses a lot of cement.
 But the use of nuclear energy does not increase greenhouse gases and so should be considered to fight global warming.

 Current Usage in the United States

 Total 2017 U.S. energy consumption was 97.7 quadrillion British thermal units.
 The biggest contributors were petroleum, at 37%, and natural gas, at 29%.
 Coal added 14% and nuclear power created 9%.